LogtalkDotOrg/logtalk3/integration/NOTES.md

 Tau Prolog and its dependencies.

 The environment variables `LOGTALKHOME` and `LOGTALKUSER` should be defined in order to run the integration scripts (see the `INSTALL.md` file for details on setting these variables).
-When the scripts detect an outdated Logtalk user directory, they create a new one by running the script `logtalk_user_setup.sh` (a backup is automatically created of the old directory).
+When the scripts detect an outdated Logtalk user directory, they create a new one by running the `logtalk_user_setup.sh` or `logtalk_user_setup.ps1` script (a backup is automatically created of the old directory).

 Note that the integration scripts and shortcuts may fail if you use non-